 #2 Cleaning new cast iron pans

 The first wash is the one exception to the no-soap rule for new cast iron pots and pans.

-For new cast iron pots and pans, the first wash is the one exception to the no soap rule.
-When you first unbox the pan or skillet, give it a thorough wash with warm water and a mild dish soap.
-This will help rid of any dust or factory residue so you’re left with a clean slate to get started.
+When you first unbox your new pan or skillet, wash it thoroughly with warm water and mild dish soap.
+This will help rid it of any dust or factory residue, leaving you with a fresh clean slate to get started.

 Yes!
 Cast iron skillets and pans are non-stick, but only once they’re properly seasoned.

-Give your pan its first wash with soap and warm water.
+- Wash your pan with mild dish soap and warm water.

-Add a thin layer of vegetable or cooking oil over the pan.
-You then need to thoroughly buff the oil into the pan until it no longer looks greasy.
-This will prevent any oil from pooling and going sticky.
+- Add a thin layer of vegetable or cooking oil over the pan.
+Buff the oil until it no longer looks greasy to prevent the oil from pooling and becoming sticky.